koendv/t12-958/README_DEVELOPER.md

 This firmware does not use floating point.
 This is a design choice.

+There's enough cpu to run PID in software floating point. (tested with [Arduino-PID-Library(https://github.com/br3ttb/Arduino-PID-Library/)

+## Settings

+Settings that are changed only infrequently are stored in MM32SPIN27 flash.
+Temperature setpoint is stored in DS1302Z battery-backed up ram.
+This avoids wearing out flash.

 ## Debugger

 Various debuggers can be used to download firmware to the MM32SPIN27: